486958 Arrokoth: Orbit and classification

-Arrokoth orbits the Sun at an average distance of 44.6 AU, taking 297.7 years to complete a full orbit around the Sun.
-Having a low orbital eccentricity of 0.042, Arrokoth follows a nearly circular orbit around the Sun, only slightly varying in distance from 42.7 AU at perihelion to 46.4 AU at aphelion.
+Arrokoth orbits the Sun at an average distance of 44.2 AU, taking 294 years to complete a full orbit around the Sun.
+(Note: These orbital elements are expressed in terms of the Solar System Barycenter (SSB) as the frame of reference.
+Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances (such as those given in JPL's Small-Body Database) can vary on short timescales.)
+Having a low orbital eccentricity of 0.04, Arrokoth follows a nearly circular orbit around the Sun, only slightly varying in distance from 42.6 AU at perihelion to 45.9 AU at aphelion.
 Because Arrokoth has a low orbital eccentricity, it does not approach close enough to Neptune for its orbit to become perturbed.
-(Arrokoth's minimum orbital intersection distance from Neptune is 12.75 AU.)
-Arrokoth's orbit appears to be stable over the long term; simulations by the Deep Ecliptic Survey show that its orbit will not significantly change over the next 10 million years.
+(Arrokoth's minimum orbital intersection distance from Neptune is 12.7 AU.)
+Arrokoth's orbit appears to be stable over long time scales; simulations by the Deep Ecliptic Survey show that its orbit will not significantly change over the next 10 million years.
 At the time of the New Horizons flyby in January 2019, Arrokoth's distance from the Sun was 43.28 AU.
 At this distance, light from the Sun takes over six hours to reach Arrokoth.
-Arrokoth has last passed aphelion around 1906 and is currently approaching the Sun at a rate of approximately 0.13 AU per year, or about 0.6 km/s.
-Arrokoth will approach perihelion by 2055.

-Having an observation arc of 851 days, Arrokoth's orbit is fairly well-determined, with an uncertainty parameter of 2 according to the Minor Planet Center.
-Hubble Space Telescope observations in May and July 2015 as well as in July and October 2016 have greatly reduced the uncertainties in Arrokoth's orbit, which prompted the Minor Planet Center to assign its permanent minor planet number.
-In contrast to the orbit calculated by the Minor Planet Center, Arrokoth's observation arc in the JPL Small-Body Database does not include these additional observations and purports the orbit to be highly uncertain, with an uncertainty parameter of 5.
-(Note: This discrepancy is due to limitations of the Minor Planet Center's standard satellite-based astrometry submission format, which by default, the JPL Small-Body Browser implements into its database of orbits.
-The Hubble Space Telescope is capable of producing highly accurate astrometric measurements of Arrokoth's position, though the data could not be submitted to the Minor Planet Center in the standard format.
-To overcome these limitations, the astrometric data was separately submitted in a modified format by the New Horizons team.
-While the Minor Planet Center includes these observations, the JPL Small-Body Database has not yet incorporated the data and only approximates the excess precision of previous astrometric measurements by Hubble in 2014, resulting in an inaccurately calculated orbit with unrealistic uncertainties.)